max1013/datasciencecoursera/helloworld.md

 ## This is a markdown file
-* so freaking hard
+* so freaking hard (and the vi editor killed my Sunday)
 * and time-consuming
-*a little fun though
+* a little fun though